assessmentcentre-group4/group-exercise-submission/SPEC.md

 (all are on a node.js server)

 ## Demo
-Q:	Show me the flight from Hong Kong to Tokyo on 1 April(Single trip).
+* Q:	Show me the flight from Hong Kong to Tokyo on 1 April(Single trip).
-A:	KA396 Wed 29 Mar 2017 15:00 HKD8,300
+* A:	KA396 Wed 29 Mar 2017 15:00 HKD8,300
-Q:	What is the temperature in Tokyo?
+* Q:	What is the temperature in Tokyo?
-A:	20 degree celcius
+* A:	20 degree celcius
-Q:	How long is my flight?
+* Q:	How long is my flight?
-A:	4 hours 20 minutes
+* A:	4 hours 20 minutes

 ## Deployment

 ## Authors
+* Jimmy Sinn - Telegram
+* Victor Wong - Telegram
+* Kelvin Chang - QA system(paralex)
+* Winson Leung - Research on API
+* Alison Wong - Presentation files